Logan-Garrett/Logan-Garrett/README.md

   ### 🫔: About Me : I am a AppDev Intern <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Kentucky.

-  :telescope: I’m working as a AppDev Intern and contributing to frontend and backend for building applications.
+  🪤: I’m working as a AppDev Intern and contributing to frontend and backend for building applications.

   :zap: In my free time, I work on personal projects and watch AI and Data Mining videos.